tedee-com/tedee-api-doc/docs/source/index.rst

    :caption: How to ...
    :hidden:

+   Begin integration<howtos/begin-integration>
-   Get and sync locks list<howtos/get-locks-list>
+   Get and sync locks<howtos/get-and-sync-locks>

 This site contains a documentation for Tedee REST API.
 It aims to help users to automate their lock's actions or to intergrate custom solutions with Tedee API.